 Today you’re going to see the dirtiest places in the office that we’re sure you’re unaware of by Clean group.
 Let’s get started.

 What do you think the dirtiest places in your office are?
-The first two things that will probably come into your mind are the toilets and trash bins.
+The first two things that will probably come to your mind are the toilets and trash bins.
 Well, those two aren’t necessarily incorrect.

 After all, they are the proper place to dispose of human and non-human wastes.
 However, what several studies about germs have found out will surprise you.